THE FIGHT TO

 SAVE WOMEN’S SPORTS

-CALLING FEMALE ATHLETES
+FEMALE ATHLETES HEARD

-Tell the NCAA Board of Governors
+Thank you for telling the NCAA Board of Governors to protect women’s collegiate sports

 If you are a current or former NCAA female athlete, please fill out the form below to send a private email to each member of the NCAA Board of Governors urging them to follow the lead of the NAIA and protect women’s collegiate sport and establish a new policy keeping women’s sports female.